parisollie/Tip-Calculator-React/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 # Tip Calculator 9

+This application contains the following knowledge:

+- Tailwind CSS

+- Hooks

+- Typescript

+- Use Memo & Use Callback

 ## Development
 1. Clonar proyecto
 2. Instalar dependencias ```npm install```